Gather with us for this specialised and supported mindful self-compassion 8-week course.

 This workshop will be conducted in a safe, supportive, and phone-free environment and will involve short exercises, guided practices, personal reflection, and a group ethos of deep listening and friendly speech.

-Pricing (booking links below)
+Pricing (booking links above and below)

 Concessions are available for those of limited means and students—please email us.